 .cfignore file to the directory where you run the

 cf push command.

-For more information, see the Ignore Unnecessary Files When Pushing section of the Considerations for Designing and Running an App in the Cloud topic.
+For more information, see Ignore Unnecessary Files When Pushing in Considerations for Designing and Running an App in the Cloud.

 You can configure

 cf push to run custom initialization tasks for an app.